hirasso/festival-perspectives-events/README.md

 ## Installation

 This is not a WordPress plugin.
-Install it via composer:
+Install it directly from GitHub via Composer:

 ```shell
 # add the custom repository to the config: